prareD/PLM-System/README.md

 ## Setting Up the Database

-1. Post the installation of MySQL, Java, and Maven, create a new database in your MySQL server.
+1. Post the installation of .Net 6, sql server create a new database in your MySQL server.
-2. Open the `Data.sql` file located in the resources folder of the code base.
+2. Open the `PLM_SystemDB.sql` file located in the resources folder of the code base.
-3. Run the SQL commands present in the `Data.sql` file to set up the necessary tables and data in the database.
+3. Run the SQL commands present in the `PLM_SystemDB.sql` file to set up the necessary tables and data in the database.

 ## Conditions